Facebook, Zynga revamp partnership

 Zynga stock fell 12 percent to $2.30 in after-hours trading.
 Facebook shares were off 5 cents at $27.27.

-"Zynga's favoured nation's status is gone but it seems like it's been slipping away for a while now," said PJ McNealy, CEO of Digital World Research.
+"Zynga's favored nation's status is gone but it seems like it's been slipping away for a while now," said PJ McNealy, CEO of Digital World Research.

 The new agreement gives Zynga a freer hand to operate a standalone gaming website, but eliminates the San Francisco game publisher's ability to promote its site on Facebook and to draw users from Facebook's thriving social network of roughly 1 billion users.